pquentin/blog/content/2017-09-22_asyncio_ratelimit.md

 We're going to use the [token bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket) for rate limiting.
-The bucket contains tokens, and you need one token to perform one call.
+The bucket contains tokens, and you consume one token to perform one call.
 If the bucket is empty, you cannot perform more
-calls: you need to wait for new tokens.
+calls: you need to wait for at least one new token.
 Before sending requests, the bucket starts with a number of tokens, and you add a new token at fixed intervals unless the bucket is full.
 If you add one token every 100ms, in the long run you will not make more than ten requests per second, even if you may have short bursts where you send more than this.

 You may want to read this again before continuing: it's nothing complicated, but a single read might not be enough!